 The Organisation has set the following key performance indicators to measure its effectiveness in ensuring modern slavery is not taking place in the Organisation or its supply chains.

 - The requirement for labour agencies to be audited on an annual basis.

 The Organisation’s Slavery Compliance Officer is Mr Martin Williams, Financial and Human Resources Director, Rittal UK and Ireland, to whom all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Organisation’s obligations.

 This statement is made in pursuance of Section 54(1) of the Modern Slavery Act 2010 and will be reviewed for each financial year.

-Martin Williams, Financial & Human Resource Director, Rittal UK & Ireland.
+Martin Williams, CFO and Human Resource Director, Rittal UK and Ireland.